Lzm03/CV_group-project/docs/report.md

 ## Abstract

 We present a real-time vision-assisted system that guides visually impaired users to locate and grasp a specified target object using only a standard webcam.
 The system combines object detection, hand tracking, and distance estimation to produce step-by-step spoken instructions such as "move left," "move closer," and "stop — grasp now."
 To support rigorous method comparison, we implement three interchangeable computer vision backends for each of the three core perception tasks, allowing live hot-swapping at runtime and per-frame benchmark recording.
-Our evaluation compares YOLO11s, YOLOv8 variants, and SSD MobileNet v2 for detection; MediaPipe Hands, YOLO-Pose, and MediaPipe Holistic for hand tracking; and a 2D pixel-distance baseline against a MiDaS monocular depth estimator for spatial reasoning.
+Our evaluation compares YOLOv11n, YOLOv8n, DETR, RetinaNet, and Faster R-CNN for detection; MediaPipe Hands, YOLO-Pose, and MediaPipe Holistic for hand tracking; and a 2D pixel-distance baseline against a MiDaS monocular depth estimator for spatial reasoning.
 The system is implemented in Python using OpenCV and PyTorch and runs on a standard laptop without specialist hardware.

 ---

 ## 1. Introduction

-For individuals with visual impairments, performing everyday manipulation tasks — picking up a pen, finding a phone, reaching for a cup — presents a significant challenge.
-Existing assistive vision systems largely focus on *scene description*: narrating what objects are visible and where obstacles lie [citation needed].
+For individuals with visual impairments, performing everyday manipulation tasks — finding a phone, reaching for a cup, or grasping a target on a tabletop — presents a significant challenge.
+Existing assistive vision systems largely focus on *scene description*: narrating what objects are visible and where obstacles lie.
 However, high-level descriptions do not translate directly into the fine-grained motor guidance needed to physically reach and grasp a specific object.

 This work addresses a more concrete subtask: given a user's spoken request (e.g., "Help me pick up the cup"), the system must (1) detect the requested object, (2) continuously track the user's hand, (3) estimate the spatial relationship between hand and object, and (4) convert that relationship into clear, real-time spoken instructions that guide the hand to the target.